Douglas Sang Hue

 Douglas Sang Hue (28 October 1931 - 22 August 2014) was a West Indian cricket umpire.
 He was of Chinese descent.

 Sang Hue umpired 31 Test matches in the West Indies between 1962 and 1981, mostly in the 1970s.
 His first Test as umpire, the fifth Test against India at Sabina Park, Kingston, Jamaica, in March 1962, was also the first time he had officiated in a first-class match.
 He stood in four further Test matches in the 1960s.
-Wisden called him "Quite the most professional of the umpires" standing in the series against the touring MCC team in 1967/68.
+Wisden called him "Quite the most professional of the umpires" standing in the series against the touring English team in 1967/68.

 Sang Hue and Cortez Jordan were the umpires in the drawn Test against the touring England team in February 1968 at Kingston, Jamaica, the second Test of the series.
 West Indies were bowled out for 143 in their first innings, 233 runs behind England, and were asked to follow on.
 Crowd trouble started on the fourth day when Basil Butcher was correctly given out by Sang Hue, the fifth wicket to fall in the second innings with West Indies still 28 runs behind.
 The police used tear gas to subdue the crowd.
 Unfortunately strong winds blew the gas back towards the police, into the commentators' stand and then into the main pavilion, where the Governor-General, Clifford Campbell, and other dignitaries were watching the match.
 The match was extended by 70 minutes into a sixth day to make up for the lost time.
 A century by Gary Sobers set England a target of 159 to win, but the match ended with England on 68-8, still 90 runs behind.

-He was the first umpire to stand in all five Tests of a series in the West Indies, against Australia in 1972/3.
+Sang Hue was the first umpire to stand in all five Tests of a series in the West Indies, against Australia in 1972/3.
 He repeated the feat in the five Tests against England in 1973/4.
 In 1973, Ian Chappell called him the "best umpire in the world".